alchemyplatform/aa-sdk/site/packages/aa-core/accounts/constructor.md

 # constructor

-To initialize an `SimpleSmartContractAccount`, you must provide a set of parameters detailed below.
+To initialize a `SimpleSmartContractAccount`, you must provide a set of parameters detailed below.

 Note that `BaseSmartContractAccount` is an abstract class, and so cannot be initialized even though it has a constructor.